Have you ever noticed that when you do good you feel happier.

-Researchers have noticed this pattern – and even have a fancy name for this phenomenon:
+Researchers have noticed this pattern.
+They even have a fancy name for this phenomenon:

 “The Do Good, Feel Good Phenomenon.”

 (Scroll down for a poster I designed – which sums up this do good and feel good philosophy!)

 And down, down, down the results for their life goes.

-Get yourself hooked on the Do-Good-Feel-Good upward spiral instead.
+Get yourself hooked on an upward spiral instead.

-Below is an inspirational quote poster I designed – which sums this up quickly.
+Below is an inspirational quote poster I designed – which sums up this upward spiral philosophy.

 Do good, feel good.
 Feel good, do good.
 Keep the cycle going. – Karen Salmansohn